kcrary/istari/docs/case.md

 - `goalCaseB /[term matcher]/`

-  Like `goalCase`, but it will backtrack into other clauses if the tactic fails, or if some subsequent tactic fails.
+  Like `goalCaseT`, but it will backtrack into other clauses if the tactic fails, or if some subsequent tactic fails.

-- `termCase /[term]/ /[term matcher]/`
+- `termCaseT /[term]/ /[term matcher]/`

-  Like `goalCase`, but matches on a given term rather than the current goal's conclusion.
+  Like `goalCaseT`, but matches on a given term rather than the current goal's conclusion.

 - `termCaseB /[term]/ /[term matcher]/`